Read This First

 Prompt 3: Explain the difficulty of constructing a strong deductive syllogism that reflects inductively-derived premises.

-The section works by contrast: Nature of Deductive vs. Inductive Reasoning as a supporting reason and Challenges in Constructing Syllogisms with Inductive Premises as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Nature of Deductive vs. Inductive Reasoning as a supporting reason and Challenges in Constructing Syllogisms with Inductive Premises as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Nature of Deductive vs. Inductive Reasoning distinct from Challenges in Constructing Syllogisms with Inductive Premises.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Nature of Deductive vs. Inductive Reasoning distinct from Challenges in Constructing Syllogisms with Inductive Premises.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Inductive conclusions are probabilistic, meaning they are not universally true but rather true within a certain probability.
 Incorporating such premises into a deductive syllogism implies that the syllogism’s conclusion can only be as certain as its least certain premise.
 This diminishes the reliability and strength of the syllogism.